12 Effective Ways To Drive Traffic To Your Old Blog Posts

 If you had written 1000+ posts till the date, it may be too much time-consuming to optimize each and every one manually.
 So instead of going one by one, identify the blogs with the best prospects and go ahead with that.

 The blog posts with high traffic have already proven themselves to the best with your audience.
-So, why not you make them even better?
+So, why not you make them even more valuable?

 Find your high performing blog posts in Google Analytics by navigating the cursor to Behavior » Site Content » All Pages in the sidebar and choosing a date range.
 It will display the results sorted by a number of page views.